acme-cp4d-poc/getting-started-with-cp4d/README.md

 > Push new Notebook to repo

-With project opening on Watson, on Asset tab, check the Notebook, then select Push (on top bar)
+With project opening on Watson, on Assets tab, check the Notebook you created, then select Push (on top bar)

 ![Project](images/project-sync-with-github.png)